 Country of Origin

-This Wood is Good mallet enjoys a 3 ½-inch urethane rounded head and its polished handle is turned from strong New England hardwood.
+This Wood is Good mallet enjoys a 3 ½-inch urethane rounded head and its polished handle is turned from strong hardwood.
 The 30-ounce pounder will transfer a substantial impact to your chisel or gouging tool.
 Being a relatively hefty mallet, it manages work with 2 inch chisels well.
 Its head absorbs a lot of the vibrations and that allows for more continuous work without hand fatigue.

 Crown Hand Tools hail from Sheffield, England, and this 20-ounce woodcarving mallet is crafted from kiln-dried beech.
 It features all-wood construction and a flat head that squares impact directly into your chisel.
 Weighing 10 ounces less than the Wood is Good mallet, this tool may be more geared toward carving and refined work than deep gouging.
 However, it tends to soak up linseed oil and gains weight after a few treatments.